-Medicines that have limits on the quantity allowed are less than the standard, which is a thirty (30) day supply.
+Certain prescriptions may also be limited to less than the standard days supply, which is a thirty (30) day supply.
 For specific medicine limitations, please log in to www.caremark.com or call CVS Caremark at (866) 209-6093.
-Quantity limits may change periodically based on updates from the FDA's recommended dosing guidelines
+Quantity limits may change periodically based on updates from the FDA's recommended dosing guidelines.